Pole Building & Barn Design

-Pole Barn Plans
+Pole Barn Design & Plans

 We suggest reaching out to your local building department to check and see if you need engineered plans, so that you are not paying additional for something that you may not need.
 If you decide to put a living space inside the pole barn, you will most likely need to have it engineered.
 If that’s the case, we are able to provide you with a pole barn engineer to make sure your structure meets both your needs and the proper code.

 Rustic but functional, residential pole building design is simple.
 With the outer structure in place, all that is needed to transform a big empty space into a home are interior walls, flooring, electricity, and plumbing—the elements of traditional home building.
 Pole barn homes can be a single story or two stories, and the size is completely up to the homeowner.
-Since homeowners save money with the actual structure, they can afford to allocate additional funds to interior features.
-Also, pole construction offers a solution to building a cabin, vacation home, or workshop.
+Since homeowners save money with the actual structure, they can afford to allocate additional funds to interior features, or go bigger with the square footage.

-Commercial Pole Barns
+Commercial Pole Barn Designs